-The first year that special professional income averaging applies is the first income year for which the taxable professional income (TPI) you earned as a resident special professional individual is more than \$2,500.
+The first year you are eligible for special professional income averaging is the first income year for which the taxable professional income (TPI) you earned as a resident special professional individual is more than \$2,500.
 This is known as year 1.